Asset Extension

 This chapter for advanced users.

-All assets should not have identical UID, because that break asset and made unusable another with same UID.
+• All assets should not have identical AssetHandle, because that break asset and made unusable another with same AssetHandle.

-Asset physical file and .ext file should always be placed in one folder.
-If not this asset be broken and displayed with different icon.
+• Asset physical file and .ext file should always be placed in one folder.
+If not this asset be will broken and Force just reimport or delete it.

-Conclusion: In no case do not duplicate or copy assets from other projects if they have the same UID!
+Conclusion: In no case do not duplicate or copy assets from other projects if they have the same AssetHandle!

 Extension Files